controlm/automation-api-community-solutions/1-general-examples/call-automation-api-from-mainframe/README.md

 ## Description

-This example shows how to be able to connect to a Control-M (or Helix Control-M) environment from Mainframe (z/OS) and run Automation API services from JCL.
+The following example demonstrates how to connect to Control-M or Helix Control-M and run Automation API using JCL from Mainframe (z/OS).

 Several sample programs, JCLs, and procedures have been built to take advantage of the capabilities of the "**z/OS client web enablement toolkit**" (available from z/OS version 2.2).